 The Jémez Pueblo is surrounded by colorful red sandstone mesas and serves as the gateway to the Cañon de San Diego and the Jémez Mountain Trail National Scenic Byway.
 The pueblo itself is located 27 miles northwest of Bernalillo.

 In the 1830s, survivors of Pecos (Cicúye) Pueblo, a once-mighty trading center now in ruins, joined Jémez.
 Many Pecos Pueblo warriors at first resisted the invading Spanish forces under Diego de Vargas 12 years after the Pueblo Revolt in 1680 and later they allied with the conquerors.

-As much as 70% of the 1,890 Jémez Indians were living on their reservation lands in the early 1970s.
-Though by then an increasing number were switching to wage-earning work rather than agriculture, the residents continued to raise chili peppers, corn, and wheat, to speak their native language, and to maintain customary practices.
+As many as 70% of the 1,890 Jémez Indians were living on their reservation lands in the early 1970s.
+Though by this time an increasing number were switching to wage-earning work rather than agriculture, the pueblo residents continued to raise chili peppers, corn, and wheat, to speak their native language, and to maintain customary practices.

 Jémez's main village, Walatowa, is open to visitors only during feast days.
 Otherwise, the pueblo is closed to the public year-round.
 Visitors are always welcome at the Walatowa Visitor Center, which features a reconstructed traditional Jémez field house, photo exhibit, gift shop, cultural exhibits, a nature walk and an interpretive program.

 Tour the Jémez Red Rocks Recreation Area and sample Indian foods, arts and crafts.
 A visit to the ancestral village of Giusewa, at Jémez State Monument on N.M.
 4 near the town of Jémez Springs, is another interesting option.
 Photography, sketching and recording are prohibited at the pueblo but encouraged at Red Rocks.